Class-backed XAML and InitializeComponent Internals

 This is the key overload-resolution detail most integrations miss.

-Why AXAML_SOURCEGEN_BACKEND exists
+Why AXAML_SOURCEGEN_BACKEND still exists

 AXSG's build integration defines the AXAML_SOURCEGEN_BACKEND conditional symbol when the project is using the AXSG backend.
 That lets a single code-behind file support both paths: